nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: No task is deleted since the user has to be on the home tab to delete tasks.
 Error message instructing the user to switch to the home tab shown in status message.

-1. Deleting one task by index on a home tab.
+1. Deleting one task by an index on the home tab.

     1. Prerequisites: User should be on the home tab.
 There should be at least 1 task in the task list.